upenn-cis198/homework4/README.md

 A Rust `strace` utility, for logging all system calls a program produces.

+## Overview

+This is intended to be a shorter assignment, with most of the code provided for you.
+The main goal is to familiarize yourself with some process and system call handling in Rust, as provided by the `nix` crate.
+In particular:

+- Spawning subprocesses with `execvp`, `fork`, `ForkResult`, and `Pid`

+- Waiting on processes with `waitpid` and `WaitStatus`

+- Tracing processes with `ptrace`

+There is some optional extra credit at the end of the assignment.

 ### Setup

-You will find files: `util.rs` and `system_call_names.rs` which contains functions you will need.
+The following files are provided: `main.rs`, `util.rs`, `system_call_names.rs`,
+and `args.rs`.
+Of these, you will be working on implementing the functionality in `main.rs` and `args.rs`; you shouldn't need to modify the other two.

-To start the assignment, run `Cargo init` to initialize your code with Cargo.
+To start the assignment, run `Cargo init` to initialize the repository with Cargo.
-I've also added `rustfmt.toml`, feel free to modify or delete it for different `cargo fmt` formatting settings.
-Then add additional files in your `src` directory to implement the rest of the assignment.
+There is already a `src` folder but you need `Cargo.toml`.
 You will need to import the following crates in your `Cargo.toml` (under `[dependencies]`).
 Please use the specified versions:
 ```
 nix = "0.20.0"
 libc = "0.2.92"
 structopt = "0.3.21"
 byteorder = "1.4.3"
-log = "0.4.14"
-env_logger = "0.8.3"
 ```

+I've also added `rustfmt.toml`, feel free to modify or delete it for different `cargo fmt` formatting settings.

-### Assignment
+### Input and Output

-This assignment is difficult!
-Start early!
-This will be a minimal implementation of the `strace` Linux utility.
-We recommended that you play around with the utility if you're not familiar: just run `strace` followed by any command or program, and it will show what system calls that program is making.
+This assignment is a minimal implementation of the `strace` Linux utility.
+We recommend that you play around with the utility if you're not familiar: just run `strace` followed by any command or program, and it will show what system calls that program is making.
 For example:
 ```
 strace echo "hello"